-So, you think by achieving a high, stable ROAS, you’ve maximized your potential with Google AdWords.
+So, you think by achieving a high, stable ROAS, you’ve maximized your potential with Google Ads.

-I see this all the time. eCommerce advertisers are OK with good enough performance, when they could get so much more by fixing things in their AdWords strategy.
+I see this all the time. eCommerce advertisers are OK with good enough performance, when they could get so much more by fixing things in their Google Ads strategy.

 A friend of mine, Steffen Hedebrandt – CMO at the eCommerce business Airtame.com, says it perfectly:

 When we find a marketing channel that works for us, we do everything we can to exploit that channel.
 We suck it dry of potential before starting additional marketing channels.